Olical/nfnl/docs/api/nfnl/module.md

   changes will be reflected in all other modules that depend on this one without having to reload the dependant modules.

+  If the currently loaded value _and_ the base value are both nil then an empty table is used by default.

 <!-- Generated with Fenneldoc v1.0.1
      https://gitlab.com/andreyorst/fenneldoc -->